Cosamores/Cosamores/README.md

    - 🌱 learning **Docker, machine learning algorythms**
    - 👯 looking to collaborate with **projects that integrate AI in web applications**

-- 👨‍💻 I like to have fun finding new features for my website: [https://cosamores.com](https://cosamores.com)
+- 👨‍💻 My website is my playground and I have a lot of fun with it: [https://cosamores.com](https://cosamores.com)
 - 📫 Where you can reach me?
 Ring the bell: **edamareama@gmail.com**

 <h3 align="center">Connect with me:</h3>